UncleScientist/kilo-ed/README.md

 # kilo-ed
-A port of the "kilo" editor tutorial to rust
+A port of the "kilo" editor tutorial to rust.
+Original tutorial is here: https://viewsourcecode.org/snaptoken/kilo/